 Document the Scene

-Use your phone to take pictures or videos of the scene of the accident, including the damage to your vehicle, the injuries sustained, the position of the vehicles, and any other relevant details, including the road conditions, skid marks, nearby road signs, etc.
+Use your phone to take pictures or videos of the scene of the truck crash, including the damage to your vehicle, the injuries sustained, the position of the vehicles, and any other relevant details, including road conditions, skid marks, nearby road signs, etc.